 All in all, worldwide, most patients with atypical spinal curvatures have conditions that are considered idiopathic, despite many decades of active research trying to ascertain the underlying reason why scoliosis forms.

-Idiopathic Scoliosis Theories
+Scoliosis Theories of Causation

 There have been, and continue to be, many theories as to the true cause of scoliosis in most idiopathic classifications.
 Doctors have a difficult time with the concept that “things just happen” and prefer to pursue the reasons why they happen, despite many difficulties along this path.
 Below are listed two of the most accepted theories regarding the cause of scoliosis in the modern medical arena: